Project – 40,000,000 SEO urls in SQL

 This process worked.
 The memory footprint of the running process was about 8GB and the whole thing was taking about 3 hours to complete.
 Success – right?

-1. Process entire dataset (dataset for each customer/directories pass) and generate the list of Inserts – then insert them with .NET SqlBulkCopy
+1. Process the entire dataset (dataset for each customer/directories pass) and generate the list of Inserts – then insert them with .NET SqlBulkCopy

 2. Process the same dataset and determine what needs to be deleted.